crowdlingo/course/src/speaking/reading.md

 ## Vocabulary

 <vocab-list>
-- travelling
+- linguistic
-  - the act of going from one place to another
+  - consisting of or related to language
-- educational
-  - relating to the process of education
-- knowledge
+- academic
-  - the psychological result of perception and learning and reasoning
+  - an educator who works at a college or university
-- familiar
+- vocabulary
-  - a person attached to the household of a high official (as a pope or bishop) who renders service in return for support
+  - a listing of the words used in some enterprise
-- cultivate
+- remember
-  - foster the growth of
+  - recall knowledge from memory
-- literature
+- bookshelf
-  - creative writing of recognized artistic value
+  - a shelf on which to keep books

 <!-- blank -->